HannahIgboke/25-Days-DAX-challenge/Solution files/Day 12/README.md

 # Day 1️⃣2️⃣

-How many new customers were gotten in 2022?
+How many new customers in 2021?

+-- That is, how many customers had their first purchase in 2021.